jhherre3/STM32F405-Flight-Controller-Tests/README.md

 - **datasheets/**: Component datasheets for easy reference.
 - **tests/**: Test code for verifying various peripherals and functionalities.
   - **sensor/**: Basic setup and instructions for each subsystem.
-- **diagrams/**: Wiring and system block diagrams for setup and testing.
 - **images/**: Photos and screenshots of hardware setups and test results.
-- **results/**: Logs, test outcomes, and analysis documentation.
 - **tools/**: Custom scripts or utilities for testing.

 ---